Outline of solar energy

+The following outline is provided as an overview of and topical guide to solar energy:

-Solar energy – radiant light and heat from the sun.
+Solar energy is radiant light and heat from the Sun.
 It has been harnessed by humans since ancient times using a range of ever-evolving technologies.
-Solar energy technologies include solar heating, solar photovoltaics, solar thermal electricity and solar architecture, which can make considerable contributions to solving some of the most urgent problems that the world now faces.
+Solar energy technologies include solar heating, solar photovoltaics, solar thermal electricity and solar architecture.
+These can make considerable contributions to solving some of the most urgent problems that the world now faces.

 Overview

 Solar energy can be described as all of the following: